AI-EFFECT/AI-Verification/docs/configuration.md

     # Define the bounds of your input space (the search space for the verifier)
     model.x_in = Var(input_idxs, bounds=(0, 5), initialize=0)

-    # Define the NN outputs
+    # Define the bounds of the NN outputs
     model.x_out = Var(output_idxs, domain=NonNegativeReals, bounds=(0, 10))

     # --- PHYSICAL CONSTRAINTS ---